HishamAhmed2/ProbAtlas3D/README.md

 # **ProbAtlas3D**

 **ProbAtlas3D** is a Python-based application designed for **3D visualization of probability atlases** for any brain region.
 The application transforms a probability atlas into a **binary image** and utilizes the **Marching Cubes algorithm** to create a 3D mesh.
-It features a user-friendly **GUI** for interacting with the visualization, allowing users to customize colors, reset the camera, and switch between different files.
+It features a user-friendly **GUI** for interacting with the visualization, allowing users to customize colors, reset the camera, and save images as .png, .jpg, .tiff.

 ---